jitendra723/Projects/spring-boot-mysql-springdatajp-querydsl-hibernate/readme.md

-## Using MySQL in Spring Boot via Spring Data JPA and Hibernate
+## Using MySQL in Spring Boot via Spring Data JPA using querydsl and Hibernate

 ### Build and run